Kaltsoon/nosql/material/4-mongo-python.md

 Execute the program after each step and see that there are no errors.

 > [!IMPORTANT]
 > Exercise 1 👨‍💻: Try out the database connection and the basic MongoDB operations using the `pymongo` library with the `library` database.
+There's no need to include this prototyping code in the submission.

 ## Database application